 Want to learn more about a particular business idea and get industry information, trends, costs to start, tips, and more?
 Our library of over 300 business ideas will help you learn more and take your next steps.

 Step 2: Write a Business Plan

-Many people only consider writing a business plan because the bank asks for one in order to get funding.
-While that’s a valid reason, more importantly, writing a business plan gets the ideas out of the entrepreneur’s head and helps create a roadmap for where they want the business to go.
-Just as most builders wouldn’t build a house without blueprints, an entrepreneur shouldn’t build a business without a business plan.
+Many people only consider writing a business plan because the bank asks for one to get funding.
+While that’s a valid reason, writing a business plan gets the ideas out of the entrepreneur’s head and helps create a roadmap for where they want the business to go.
+Like most builders wouldn’t build a house without blueprints, an entrepreneur shouldn’t build a business without a business plan.